AstroPigLatin/crime_stats/README.md

 - The dataset for 2018 has been filtered from 228,363 to **185,563** observations.
 - The dataset for 2019 has been filtered from 216,412 to **174,715** observations.
-- Data cleaning was applied by removing any null values and limiting victim ages of 1-98 years old.
+- Data cleaning was applied by removing any null values and limiting victim age range to **1 to 98 years old**.

 ### By Gender